 How I Switch Up My Beauty Products For Summer

-When I moved to Florida I moved pretty much in the middle of winter.
+When I moved to Florida, I moved pretty much in the middle of winter.
 So I moved from the cooler (colder?) temps in North Carolina to a milder winter in Florida.
 While it wasn’t summer hot in Florida when I moved, it was much warmer than I was used to for that time of year.
-Well, that should have been a clue what summer would be like.
+Well, that should have been a clue as to what summer would be like.

 How I Switch Up My Beauty Products For Summer | A Relaxed Gal

-When the weather is more humid it affects my skin.
-I tend to start sweating quicker than normal and I can’t stop once I start.
-This makes my face really shiny and I’m more prone to breakouts.
+When the weather is more humid, it affects my skin.
+I tend to start sweating quicker than normal, and I can’t stop once I start.
+This makes my face really shiny, and I’m more prone to breakouts.

 My hair is also impacted by high humidity.
-It feels weighed down, it puffs up and it’s impossible to style.
+It feels weighed down, it puffs up, and it’s impossible to style.

-Once the hotter temps and humidity kick in I know it’s time to change up my beauty products for some that perform better in the weather conditions brought on by summer.
+Once the hotter temps and humidity kick in, I know it’s time to change up my beauty products for some that perform better in the weather conditions brought on by summer.
 That’s when it’s time to reach for my ten go-to beauty products perfect for the summer heat and humidity.

 1. Facial cleansers

-When the weather is hot and humid I tend to sweat more.
-And when I sweat more my face tends to feel really yucky.
+When the weather is hot and humid, I tend to sweat more.
+And when I sweat more, my face tends to feel really yucky.
 No joke, part of that yucky feeling is the dirt, grime, and sweat that I can feel in my pores.
 So it’s no surprise that I find more pimples on my face during the hotter months.
-Over the years I’ve found that double or triple cleansing my face really helps.
+Over the years, I’ve found that double or triple cleansing my face really helps.

-I will also sometimes rotate in a gel cleanser like the Cetaphil Daily Facial Cleanser.
+I will also rotate in a gel cleanser like Cetaphil Daily Facial Cleanser.
 It does a good job of breaking up the dirt, oil, and sweat from my face while not drying it out.

 2. Light facial moisturizer

-In the winter I tend to gravitate towards heavy, moisture-rich face moisturizers to help keep my skin from drying out.
-In the summertime, though those moisturizers feel heavy, and greasy making my face feel gross.
-Especially when I’m sweating and/or there’s a lot of humidity in the air.
+In the winter, I tend to gravitate towards heavy, moisture-rich face moisturizers to help keep my skin from drying out.
+In the summertime, though, those moisturizers feel heavy and greasy, making my face feel gross, especially when I’m sweating and/or there’s a lot of humidity in the air.

-To avoid that gross feeling, I start using a lighter face moisturizer once the temps get higher.
+To avoid that gross feeling, I start using a lighter face moisturizer once the temperatures get higher.
 The one I’m loving right now is the Neutrogena Hydro Boost City Shield Water Gel with Hydrating Hyaluronic Acid, Facial Moisturizer with SPF 25.
 I like it because it has a light formula that moisturizes my face without making it feel greasy or over-moisturized.
-I also like that it has SPF 25 o help protect my facial skin from the sun.
+I also like that it has SPF 25 to help protect my facial skin from the sun.

 3. Foundation primer

 If you don’t wear a foundation primer in the cooler months, it’s a must in the summer.
 I don't have a consistent primer that I'm using.
-When looking for a primer to use in the summer I want it to help keep my shine in check and avoid that greasy look.
+When looking for a primer to use in the summer, I want it to help keep my shine in check and avoid that greasy look.
 It also needs to be helpful for keeping my makeup in place in the humidity and when I sweat.
-One primer I've tried out this summer and saw some good results for is the Smashbox Photo Finish Control Mattifying Primer
+One primer I've tried out this summer and saw some good results with is the Smashbox Photo Finish Control Mattifying Primer

 4. Powder foundation

-When summers get really hot I wear less and less makeup including foundation.
-But when I do wear foundation I will sometimes use a powder foundation like the Maybelline Fit Me Matte + Poreless Powder.
+When summers get really hot, I wear less and less makeup, including foundation.
+But when I do wear foundation, I will sometimes use a powder foundation like the Maybelline Fit Me Matte + Poreless Powder.
 In the past, I've used the Mary Kay Mineral Powder Foundation

 5. Sheer foundation or tinted moisturizer

-When I'm traveling I don't always want to rely on powders but I also don't want to wear a medium-coverage or full-coverage foundation.
+When I'm traveling, I don't always want to rely on powders, but I also don't want to wear a medium-coverage or full-coverage foundation.
 That's where the CC Creams and Tinted Moisturizers come in.
 They are easy to apply, don't make a ton of mess like a loose powder, and are light on the skin.

 6. Waterproof mascara